 Nightblood didn’t respond to that, but a part of Vasher could feel it thinking.

 He paused at an intersection.
 He was pretty sure he knew where the God King’s chambers would be.
 They’d be in the richest part of the palace.
 However, a lot of the interior seemed different now than it once had been.
 The fortress had been stark, built with odd twists and turns to confuse an invading foe.
-Those remained, all the stonework was the same, but many of the open dining halls or garrison rooms had been split into many, smaller rooms, colored with decorations after the way of the Hallandren rich.
+Those remained--all the stonework was the same--but many of the open dining halls or garrison rooms had been split into many, smaller rooms, colored with decorations after the way of the Hallandren rich.

-Where would the princess be?
-He couldn’t search the entire thing.
+Where would the God King’s wife be?
+He couldn’t search the entire palace.
 If she were pregnant, she’d be under the care of servants.
 One of the nicer quarters, he assumed, on a higher level.
 He made his way to a stairwell and went up.
-Fortunately, it seemed late enough that there were very few people up and awake.
+Fortunately, it seemed late enough that there were very few people awake.

 The sister, Nightblood said.
 That’s who you’re after.
 You’re rescuing Vivenna’s sister!

-Vasher nodded quietly in the darkness, feeling his way up the stairs, counting on his BioChroma to let him know if he approached anyone alive.
-Most of it was stored inside of his clothing, but he had just enough to awaken the rope, and to keep him aware.
+Vasher nodded quietly in the darkness, feeling his way up the stairs, counting on his BioChroma to let him know if he approached any people.
+Though most of his Breath was stored inside of his clothing, but he had just enough to awaken the rope, and to keep him aware.

 You like her too!
 Nightblood said.